Mid-Day

-Mid-Day (stylised as mid-day) is a morning daily Indian compact newspaper owned by Jagran Prakashan Limited.
-Editions in various languages were published in Mumbai, Delhi, Bangalore and Pune.
+Mid-Day (stylised as mid-day) is a morning daily Indian compact newspaper.
+Editions in various languages including Gujarati and English have been published out of Mumbai, Delhi, Bangalore and Pune.
 In 2011, the Delhi and Bangalore editions were closed down.
-In 2014, Jagran Prakashan shut down the mid-day Pune edition as well.
+In 2014, Jagran Prakashan shut down the midday Pune edition as well.

 Establishment

-It was established in Mumbai in 1979 as a family-owned newspaper by Khalid Ansari.
-Later, his son, Tariq Ansari led the paper, before it was sold to Jagran Prakashan in 2010.
-A Sunday edition, Sunday Mid-Day, began in 1981.
+The paper was established in Mumbai by journalist Khalid Ansari in 1979 as a family-owned newspaper.
+The Sunday edition of the paper began in 1981.
+Later, his son, Tariq Ansari led the paper, who sold its ownership to Jagran Prakashan in 2010.

-The Newspaper underwent an overhaul, both of its print editions and the website, in early 2014, creating several new sections in the daily newspaper, the Sunday edition and the website.
+The newspaper underwent an overhaul, both, of its print editions and its website in early 2014, creating several new sections in the daily newspaper, in its Sunday edition and on its website.

-It founded Radio One (India), a radio station initially operating as Radio Midday in Mumbai, which was eventually acquired by HT Media in 2019.
+It founded Radio One (India), a radio station initially operating as Radio Midday in Mumbai, which was eventually acquired by HT Media as 94.3 Radio One in 2019.

 Relaunch of the newspaper and website in 2014

 Originally, the newspaper published two editions in Mumbai: an early-morning and a noon edition.
 Since April 2009, only the morning editions have been published and the company has dropped printing a noon newspaper, citing positioning issues.
 During the overhaul and relaunch of the newspaper and the website in 2014, the paper's slogan was also changed to Made in Mumbai.
 As of 2014, the paper had an estimated readership base of 5,00,000 for MiD Day (English) in Mumbai and was featured in the list of top 10 Indian newspapers by readership in the 2013 Indian Readership Survey list.
 The new look Mid-Day has received both positive and negative reactions.

 In October 2019, the Sunday Mid-Day was relaunched with a new look.